mattx86/btc-bch-proxy/README.md

 **Share Retry Settings:**
 When a share submission fails due to transient errors (timeouts, connection issues), the proxy will retry up to `share_submit_retries` times with exponential backoff.
 Explicit pool rejections (duplicate, stale, low difficulty) are not retried.

+**Upstream Health Timeout:**
+The proxy monitors connection health by tracking when the last message was received from the upstream pool.
+Pools typically send `mining.notify` messages every 30-60 seconds.
+If no messages are received for `upstream_health_timeout` seconds (default 300), the connection is considered unhealthy and will be reconnected.
+This detects zombie connections that TCP keepalive may not catch.

 ### Server Settings